swaptacular/swpt_stomp/swpt-certificates.rst

 =================

-Peer certificates are issued to peers nodes, so that peers nodes' servers can present them, along with a server certificate, to prove their identity (forming a verifiable chain of trust).
-Every Swaptacular node issues a peer certificate for each one of its peers.
+Peer certificates are issued to peers nodes, so that peers nodes' servers can present them, along with a proper server certificate, to prove their identity (forming a verifiable chain of trust).
+Every Swaptacular should issue a peer certificate for each one of its peers.
 Peer certificates must be signed with the private key used for signing the issuing node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

 For every peer certificate, the subject and the subject's public key MUST exactly match those of the corresponding peer's root certificate.
 Similarly,